 Research: more insights, more options

 The U-M Comprehensive Cancer Center consistently ranks in the top 12 nationally in grant funding from the National Cancer Institute.
 Our medical school currently ranks sixth on that list.

 Michigan receives more than $135 million in grants annually from the NCI and other agencies.

 More than 460 U-M faculty members provide care to cancer patients and collaborate on laboratory, clinical, prevention and outcomes research.

-Michigan is home to 3 Specialized Programs of Research Excellence (SPORE), in head and neck, prostate and gastrointestinal cancers.
-These significant, multi-year NCI research grants focus on prevention, early detection, diagnosis and treatment of a specific cancer type.
+Michigan is home to a Specialized Program of Research Excellence (SPORE), in gastrointestinal cancers.
+This significant, multi-year NCI research grant focuses on prevention, early detection, diagnosis and treatment of gastrointestinal cancers.
 In addition, as a member of the Sarcoma Alliance for Research through Collaboration (SARC), the Cancer Center's Sarcoma Program plays a pivotal role in one of only two SPORE grants focused on sarcoma.